-Disclaimer: I received an Endure Strong training program as part of being a BibRave Pro.
+Disclaimer: I received free entry to Hospital Hill races and also received an Endure Strong training program as part of being a BibRave Pro.
 Learn more about becoming a BibRave Pro (ambassador), and check out BibRave.com to review find and write race reviews!

 This week felt pretty great overall!